rancher/rancher.github.io/rancher/v1.2/zh/catalog/private-catalog/index.md

 ```
 <br>

-* The second file is a the icon image for the catalog entry.
+* The second file is the icon image for the catalog entry.
 The file must be prefixed with `catalogIcon-`.

 For every catalog entry, there will be a minimum of three items: `config.yml`, `catalogIcon-entry.svg`, and the `0` folder, which holds the first version of the catalog entry.